Why are Soybean Prices so high?

 What are the short-term drivers of Soybean prices?

-Over the 1 Month horizon the outlook is moderately bullish due to drivers such as: - The shape of the futures curve - Long term price trends Br(None) The top contrary drivers for the 1 Month horizon are: - Short term price trends - Movements in the Brazilian Real - MSCI Emerging Markets Europe Index
+Over the 1 Month horizon the outlook is bullish due to drivers such as: - Long term price trends - The shape of the futures curve Br(None) The top contrary drivers for the 1 Month horizon are: - EWMA-based technical analysis - Short term price trends - MSCI Emerging Markets Europe Index

 What are the long-term drivers of Soybean prices?